Impact factor of animal increases again

 14 Jul 2020

-animal: an International Journal of Animal Biosciences has been recognised with a 2019 Impact Factor of 2.400 (Clarivate Analytics), ranking 9/63 in the Agriculture, Dairy and Animal Science category and 11/142 in the Veterinary Science category.
+animal: International Journal of Animal Biosciences has been recognised with a 2020 Impact Factor of 3.24 (Clarivate Analytics), ranking 9/63 in the Agriculture, Dairy and Animal Science category and 15/146 in the Veterinary Science category.

-The journal has continued to gather momentum, with the IF increasing year-on-year for three consecutive years, with total citations increasing since 2015.
+The journal has continued to gather momentum, with the IF increasing year-on-year for four consecutive years, with total citations increasing since 2015.

 The IF is a measure of the frequency with which the average article in a journal has been cited in a particular year and is used to measure the importance or rank of a journal.
 The rise in IF is an encouraging and significant indicator of how the journal is performing and comes ahead of further developments for the journal.
 This is also coupled with the high downloading rate of the articles published by animal which shows that their content is of high interest to readership.